akshaykumar99/EncryptionAlgorithm/README.md

-# encryption_algo_using_graph_datastructure
+## Encryption Algorithm using Graph Data Structure
-This repo Contains an encryption an decryption algorithm built using Graph Data Structure
+This repo Contains an encryption and decryption algorithm built using Graph Data Structure.